ahmadmayahi/mayahi.net/content/posts/laravel/queues-in-laravel-building-a-video-downloader-website.md

 php artisan storage:link
 ```

-We do need a few routes for c
+We do need a few routes for the controller methods.

 Replace the routes/web.php file with the following contents: